Désiré (video game): Plot

-The game begins with a cutscene of a young Désiré who is asked by his kindergarten teacher why he hasn't drawn the sun like the other children; he replies that he has never seen the sun, since it "is always night in his head".
+The game begins with a cutscene of a young Désiré who is asked by his kindergarten teacher why he has not drawn the sun like the other children; he replies that he has never seen the sun, since it "is always night in his head".

 The game continues on a beach in 1992, where a young Désiré wants to cast a "love spell" on a classmate he has a crush on.
 The player directs Désiré in all his actions, such as picking up objects, talking to various characters, and exploring the world.
 After successfully burying a box with an egg, which has the name of Désiré's crush on it, the game continues to the next chapter.

 Désiré, who lives in the suburbs of Lyon with his parents and brother Bruno, is advised by an old man (who is apparently imaginary, as other characters imply) to stand up against a boy named David who bullies him at school.
 Désiré plots to catch David in the act of masturbating and distribute pictures of it around the school.
 After successfully doing this, David and Désiré are both expelled from school.

 The next chapter starts in 2003.
 Désiré, now an adult man living in Paris, is informed that his company is firing him because they are outsourcing part of its operations.
-Désiré is in love with Elma, who doesn't seem to return the feeling, and he promises her a gig at a restaurant in an attempt to woo her.
+Désiré is in love with Elma, who does not seem to return the feeling, and he promises her a gig at a restaurant in an attempt to woo her.
 After successfully doing this, Elma doesn't show up at the day of the gig, and a heartbroken Désiré comes to believe that it is better not to love.